 Specific BMPs to be implemented on the project site would be identified in detail in the SWPPP to be prepared for the project.
-However, the grading plan for the project incorporates measures to avoid or minimize erosion during project construction and operations.
-The grading plan would be submitted for review to the Mono County Public Works Department (MCPWD) prior to implementation.
-As shown on the grading plan, BMPs that would be adopted to reduce soil erosion during construction include placement of straw wattles and/or silt fencing along the perimeter of the site and around topsoil stockpiles; and placement of silt fences in drainage swales at the point where runoff exits the site.
-Other measures such as berms, fiber rolls, or erosion control blankets would be utilized as necessary.
-In addition, the site would implement erosion control BMPs prior to the beginning of the wet winter season, which includes the stabilization of all exposed soil surfaces with adequate erosion control measures.
+However, the grading plan for the project (see Figure 16) incorporates measures to avoid or minimize erosion during project construction and operations.
+The grading plan would be submitted for review to the Mono County Department of Public Works (MCDPW) prior to implementation.
+As shown on the grading plan, BMPs that would be adopted to reduce soil erosion during construction include placement of fiber rolls and silt fencing along the perimeter of the site and around topsoil stockpiles; and placement of silt fences in drainage swales at the point where runoff exits the site.
+Other measures such as hydromulching, hydroseeding, geotextiles, gravel mulching, swales, and sediment traps would also be utilized (see Figure 16).
+Erosion control BMPs would be implemented prior to the beginning of the wet winter season, which includes the stabilization of all exposed soil surfaces with adequate erosion control measures.
+All slopes would be stabilized within 14 days of grading.